waimun82/mindvalley/README.md

 * My Bookmarks: Able to edit bookmarks.
 * My Bookmarks: Implement web services for easier integration with other websites or applications.
 * My Bookmarks: Implement description indexing using meta tags of the bookmarked URL.
-* 2048 Game: Able to use keyboard keys and mouse slide to navigate blocks.